Hollywood Casino Morgantown opens with pomp and cheesesteaks - ExBulletin

 Hollywood Casino Morgantown opens with pomp and cheesesteaks

-Merrill, from nearby Elverson, says he’s not really a player but wanted to see the Wyomissing Penn National Gaming’s new casino in the canton of Caernarvon.
+Merrill, from nearby Elverson, says he’s not a big gamer but wanted to see the new casino from Penn National Gaming, based in Wyomissing, Caernarvon Township.

 Like many others in the area, Merrill has seen the 81,000 square foot building rise over the past two years from vacant land near the intersection of Route 10, Interstate 176 and the Pennsylvania Turnpike.